chadrickman/fast-delete/readme.md

 # Fast Delete

 Windows isn't great at deleting large files or folders with lots of files inside.
-That is where fast-delete.bat comes in, it provides a simple bat file that you can run, specify the folder path you wish to delete and it'll do so and close out once its done.
+That is where fast-delete.bat comes in, it's a simple bat file that you can run, specify the folder path you wish to delete and it'll do so and close out once its done.

 ****Note:** the files will be deleted permanently and will not be in the recycling bin.